Azure-Samples/java-ai/README.md

 ## Prerequisites

-Easiest way to start is to [deploy a GitHub Codespace](https://github.com/codespaces/new/Azure-Samples/java-ai) as it contains all the prerequisites.
+Easiest way to start is to Fork and [open the repository in a GitHub Codespace](https://github.com/codespaces/new/Azure-Samples/java-ai) as it contains all the prerequisites.

 If you deploy locally, you need to have the following installed:
 - [Java 17+](https://learn.microsoft.com/java/openjdk/download)